Next Day Delivery on 1000s of products

 Extension Bars

-An extension bar is used to extend the connection between a socket and a ratchet, torque wrench or T-handle, enabling the operator to access hard to reach fasteners.
+An extension bar is a hand tool that has a square drive on each ened and is used to extend the connection between a socket and a ratchet, torque wrench, T-handle or any other similar square drive tool, which enables the operator to access hard to reach fasteners.

 Frequently Asked Questions about Socket Extension Bars